 Sometimes this means doing things that seem counter-intuitive to make sure our kids are actually hearing what we are saying and learning from situations.

-Something that I learned from teaching and in the first couple of years of parenthood is that opportunities to talk to children without saying no is so important.
-Now as a mother of two, parenting without saying no, don’t, and stop is an important part of my every single day.
+What I learned from teaching and the journey of parenthood (now with 5 very different children) is that taking as many opportunities to talk to children without saying “no” is so important.
+Parenting without negative language like “no”, “don’t, and “stop” is an important part of my every single day.

 Very simply… because they listen better.

 So why would we not want to adopt a system that helps our children listen to us better?
-Or be more obedient?
+In fact, why would we not want to rewire our kids’ minds to hear us, to respond, and to feel heard?

 So how do I remove negative words when talking to my child?

-Instead of saying “I can’t talk right now” when I am waiting on hold on the phone and my daughter comes to ask me a question, I say “I am on the phone right now.
-I can talk to you in a little bit”.
+Instead of saying “I can’t talk right now” when I am waiting on hold on the phone and my daughter comes to ask me a question, I say “I am on the phone.
+I can talk to you when done”.
 I do this because I am focusing on what she is going to hear.
 If she is not giving me her undivided attention, she may only hear “talk right now”.
-Instead, I want her to hear “on the phone” and “in a little bit”.
+Instead, I want her to hear “on the phone” and “talk when done”.

 Likewise, if my daughter is in danger and is too close to the street I am not about to yell “Don’t go in the street!” because I don’t want her to hear the last half of it.
-I want her to hear “Come here please!” or “Move away from the street!”
+I want her to hear “Come!” or “Move!” or in a quick pinch “DANGER!”.
+And of course, a quick no in front of each of those imperatives is totally helpful in those instances.
+It’s about the way our children hear in the moment of need.

 Alternatives to saying no & using negative language with kids